‘Days Of Our Lives’ Spoilers: EJ DiMera Returning To Salem In Shocking Recast?

 Days of Our Lives spoilers hint that a major character could be returning to Salem in the very near future.
-A leaked audition tape seems to reveal that the fan favorite character of EJ DiMera is headed back to the NBC soap opera, but that James Scott’s former role will likely be recast with a new actor.
+A leaked audition tape seems to reveal that fan-favorite character EJ DiMera is headed back to the NBC soap opera, but James Scott’s former role will likely be recast with a new actor.

 According to a report by Celeb Dirty Laundry, Days of Our Lives may be looking to recast the role of EJ DiMera.
 As many DOOL fans know, EJ was shot and killed by one of Clyde Weston’s thugs in late 2014.
-While it did appear that EJ was dead, an interesting scene did take place after his death.
+While it appeared that EJ was dead, an interesting scene took place after his death.
 Viewers may remember that EJ’s sister, Kristen DiMera, was seen sneaking into the morgue and injecting her brother’s body with an unknown substance.
 The topic was never broached again.
 However, it looks like that scene may be explained if EJ returns to Salem.

 A new audition tape leaked online shows an actor reading the role of EJ DiMera as he speaks to the character of Chad, his younger brother.
 The two have a conversation about EJ sleeping with Chad’s wife, Abigail, in the past.